 ELSPA has been lobbying for a pan-European system, PEGI, as the consistent age-rating system across the continent.

-pan-European rating system.
+a pan-European rating system.
 Many buy their games when they are away, and others download content from European games companies.
 These are trends which will inevitably continue.
-PEGI and PEGI Online offer security when UK residents buy games from the
+PEGI and PEGI Online offer security when UK residents buy games

 Total sample size of YouGov research was 1990 adults.
 Fieldwork was undertaken between 5th and 9th June.
 The survey was carried out online.
 The figures have been weighted and are representative of all GB adults (aged 18+).